 Welcome and thank you for visiting my web site.

-I am a licensed psychotherapist providing individual and couples counseling at my private practice in Maitland, Florida.
+I am a licensed psychotherapist providing individual and couples counseling at my private practice in Baldwin Park in Orlando, Florida.
 I am passionate about helping people find greater joy and connection in their lives and in their relationships.

 I have experience providing individual, couples and family counseling at a wide variety of settings including the following: a residential center, an intensive outpatient program, a community mental health center, an agency, an addiction treatment facility, and in private practice.
 I believe treating clients in these vastly different environments has enriched the quality of my work and my perspective on life.
 I feel honored to have worked with a diverse population of clients from whom I have learned so much, and whom I deeply respect.

 I offer an experiential and integrative approach to Couples therapy that draws from attachment theory, neurobiology, and developmental psychology.
-My work is based on highly-specialized training in multiple methodologies that include: EFT (Emotion Focused Couples Therapy), the Gottman Method, the Developmental Model, and Encounter Centered Couples Therapy.
+My work is based on highly-specialized training in multiple methodologies that include: EFT (Emotionally Focused Couples Therapy), the Gottman Method, the Developmental Model, and Encounter Centered Couples Therapy.
 Contrary to popular belief, most relationship struggles stem from disconnection between partners, rather than from specific problems or arguments.

 Couples Therapy involves uncovering and resolving unhelpful patterns, managing differences, and learning to effectively listen and communicate.
 The most important emphasis is on creating authentic, intimate connection.
 Couples come to feel emotionally safe and close with one another again, which changes the quality and perceived severity of their problems.